 Understanding the Interim Federal Health Program (IFHP)

-The Interim Federal Health Program (IFHP) is a federal healthcare initiative that ensures refugees have access to essential healthcare services.
-Here’s what it covers:
+The Interim Federal Health Program (IFHP) is a federal healthcare initiative that ensures refugees and certain asylum seekers have access to essential healthcare services while they are not yet eligible for provincial or territorial health insurance.

 - Basic healthcare: This includes doctor visits, hospital care, and diagnostic services.